Painting Furniture Without Sanding or Priming

 How Durable is Heirloom Traditions All in One Paint?

-So, I painted the second coat.
-This time I feel like the paint dried faster and my brush kind of drug across the surface instead of gliding like the first coat.
-But, it worked out just fine.
+So, I added the second coat.
+This time, I feel like it dried faster, and my brush kind of drug across the surface instead of gliding like the first coat.
+But it worked out just fine.

 What Does Heirloom Traditions Paint Stick To?

-So, this paint says it will stick to wood, laminate, masonry, leather and vinyl, smooth fabrics, ceramic glass, and metal.
+So, it says it will stick to wood, laminate, masonry, leather and vinyl, smooth fabrics, ceramic glass, and metal.
 It also is UV and water-resistant.

 Attach Old Hardware

-Closeup view of cream painted drawers and old hardware
+Closeup view of grey painted drawers and old hardware

 Click any of these “before” photos below to view the “after” of that makeover.